640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-DABRAFENIB (da braf e nib) is used to treat certain types of melanoma, a skin cancer.
-It targets specific cancer cells and stops the cancer cells from growing.
+DABRAFENIB (da braf e nib) is a medicine that targets proteins in cancer cells and stops the cancer cells from growing.
+It is used to treat melanoma, a type of skin cancer.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.